caygnus/nashik-darshan-fe-v2/docs/NATIVE_AUTH_SETUP.md

 ### Google Sign-In Issues

+- **"Failed to initiate Google Sign-In"**:
+  - ✅ **Most common cause**: Missing Web OAuth Client ID or Secret in Supabase
+  - Check that Web OAuth Client ID and Secret are configured in Supabase Dashboard
+  - Verify you created a Web OAuth Client ID in Google Cloud Console
+  - Make sure the redirect URI is added in Google Cloud Console: `https://YOUR_PROJECT_REF.supabase.co/auth/v1/callback`
+- **"OAuth callback error"**:
+  - Verify the redirect URL is configured in Supabase: `com.caygnus.nashikdarshan://login-callback/`
+  - Check that deep linking is properly configured in AndroidManifest.xml and Info.plist
+  - Ensure the app can handle the deep link callback
+- **Browser opens but sign-in fails**:
+  - Check that the OAuth consent screen is configured in Google Cloud Console
+  - Verify the redirect URI in Google Cloud Console matches Supabase's callback URL
+  - Ensure the Web OAuth Client ID and Secret in Supabase match Google Cloud Console
 - **"Sign in failed"**:
-  - Check SHA-1 fingerprint matches Google Cloud Console
   - Verify package name matches exactly: `com.caygnus.nashikdarshan`
-  - Make sure you created an Android OAuth client ID (not Web application)
-- **"Developer error"**:
-  - Verify OAuth client ID is correctly configured in Google Cloud Console
-  - Check that the OAuth consent screen is configured
-  - Ensure the OAuth client ID is added to Supabase Google provider settings
-- **No accounts shown**:
-  - Check Google Play Services is installed (Android)
+  - Check that Google provider is enabled in Supabase Dashboard
-  - Verify you're using the correct OAuth client ID for your build type (debug vs release)
-- **"Can't find google-services.json"**:
-  - This file is NOT needed for `google_sign_in` package.
-Only configure OAuth client IDs in Google Cloud Console.
+  - Ensure all OAuth credentials are correctly configured

 ### Deep Link Issues